halsawadi/airplane-wreckage-search-zone/README.md

 # airplane wreckage search zone
- Uses flight data calculations to determine the search zone for the wreckage.
+ Uses flight data to determine the search zone for the wreckage.